 - Develop recurring analytical processes to harvest metrics of interest.
 Most compensation teams will run basic total shareholder return (TSR) calculations for the proxy, but not much more.
 For a company to share a story of its own, it must procure dozens of diverse data points to analyze.
 This includes mimicking ISS’ own calculations and developing firm-specific metrics that are arguably more meaningful than the generic lineup crunched by ISS.

 - Create a cross-functional team—think representatives from executive compensation, legal, investor relations, and outside consultants—to evaluate how active you should be in telling your own story.
-For example, as consultants we can develop numerous models to tell a particular story, but how proactive you should be in telling that story is a much broader decision.
-For an example of a very proactive messaging effort, see Abbott’s response to an ISS report from a few years ago.
+For instance, as consultants we can develop numerous models to tell a particular story, but how proactive you should be in telling that story is a much broader decision.
+(For an example of a very proactive messaging effort, see Abbott’s response to an ISS report from a few years ago.)

 What to do now: